davidmreed/ktema-org-zola/content/articles/2023-01-25-understanding-build-orgs-how-build-org-is-built.md

 - Package dependencies (dependencies)
 - Runtime dependencies (`unpackaged-metadata-package.zip`)

 While we've got a handful of outstanding edge cases, the vast majority of dependencies can be satisfied by applying these tools.
-However, the rigid order of deployment in build org creation means that we have limited ability to address edge cases or unforeseen circumstances.
+However, the fixed order of deployment in build org creation means that we have limited ability to address edge cases or unforeseen circumstances.
 For example, we cannot perform an unpackaged metadata deployment after dependency packages, but before package metadata deployment.
 This is what we'd need in order to serve the package-with-dependency-record-type issue without using an org snapshot.

 We can't perform arbitrary API-based operations on the org.
 We never get direct access with a session id.
 That means we still don't have a clear way to handle environmental dependencies on things like Standard Value Sets, which cannot be packaged.